What makes a good DJ? Seems like an arbitrary question, but there are in fact some agreed upon terms to what qualifies someone as a good DJ.

 For example, Dixon's performance at Electric Zoo in 2013 was climactic because of the fact that during the entire time that I was there dancing, I could see him peer over at the crowd, watching us.
 His observation of us allowed him to select his next track based on what he believes will keep us flowing.
 For him, it was necessary to be as creative as possible in order to adapt.

-A DJs ability to mesmerize the crowd is due to the combination of track selection, technical skills, and the creative mind to tie it all up into an eclectic bouquet of sounds that take the listener on a journey.
-If I hear a DJ repeating tracks in various sets without at least a moderate amount of time in between performances, to the point that I can no longer listen to that song, I will find you and scrap your entire digital music library.
+A DJs ability to mesmerize the crowd is due to the combination of track selection, technical skills, and the creative mind that tie it all up into an eclectic bouquet of sounds that take the listener on a journey.
+If I hear a DJ repeating tracks in various sets without at least a moderate amount of time in between performances, I will find you and scrap your entire digital music library.

 You don't deserve to have one, booboo!